 Service resilience

-Our cloud services are highly resilient, operating across multiple Microsoft Azure data centers in the UK, EU, and USA.
-If the primary data center were to fail in a given region, our services would almost instantly failover to a redundant data center within the same region.
-In the last 5 years, our cloud services have had an average uptime of 99.98%.
+Over the last 5 years, our cloud services have maintained an average uptime of 99.98%.
 That said, it is still essential to understand the impact of a possible interruption on you.
 Our cloud services have three main functions:

 • License validation